OscarLundberg/deploy-agent/readme.md

 sudo sh ~/deploy-agent/setup.sh;
 ```

+> This command will:
+> - Create or update the ~/deploy-agent repository
+> - install node modules
+> - Create and run deploy-agent as a service

-To make sure that the service is up and running, paste and run in the terminal:
+To make sure that the service is up and running, paste and run:
 ```sh
 curl localhost:49494/deploy-agent/get/online
 # Should output: Online
 ```

 ### Usage